Zlatibor: Protection

+By 2023, number of bears grew and they began to attack stables, orchards and beehives, which are abundant in the region.
+As authorities were slow to respond, the residents began to shoot or poison the bears.
+A program was proposed in March 2023 which includes bear-proof fences, introduction of more shepherd dogs and strategic planting of specific trees.
+Plan is also to turn the bears into one of the touristic attractions of the mountain, akin to the nearby man-made feeding ground for vultures which attracts 35,000 people yearly.

 The park includes three cultural monuments and numerous items of an architectural legacy.

 The park is bounded by the Uvac river on the south, border with Bosnia and Herzegovina on the west, mountains of Mokra Gora, Semegnjevo and Grude on the north and the mountain of Murtenica and Katušnica river on the east.
 Ribnica Lake and Čigota massif are within the park, while the towns of Čajetina and Zlatibor remain outside.

 In June 2021, the wastewater treatment facility "Zlatibor" was opened after six months of trial running.
 The facility was built from 2017 onwards and is considered the most modern one in Serbia.
 It is constructed along the Obudovica river valley.
 The Obudovica drains the wastewater from Zlatibor into the Crni Rzav, and then further into the Drina.

 The town of Zlatibor itself, however, experienced massive, unplanned urban expansion since the 2010s.
 Due to the crammed buildings and lack of planned development, it has earned a moniker "Kaluđerica on the Mountain", as Belgrade's suburb Kaluđerica has been for the long time described as the largest unplanned settlement in the Balkans or even Europe.